qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-setup.md

 - **Name:** A name for the Hybrid Cloud Environment
 - **Kubernetes Namespace:** The Kubernetes namespace for the operator and agent.
 Once you select a namespace, you can't change it.

+You can also configure the StorageClass and VolumeSnapshotClass to use for the Qdrant databases, if you want to deviate from the default settings of your cluster.

 4. You can then enter the YAML configuration for your Kubernetes operator.
 Qdrant supports a specific list of configuration options, as described in the [Qdrant Operator configuration](/documentation/hybrid-cloud/operator-configuration/) section.